 While the movement has seen a lot of great strides in our field, we still have so much more work to do.
 This work takes a combined effort of everyone in the early care and education field.
 Being an early childhood advocate is as simple as sharing your knowledge that the earliest years of a child’s life are a crucial time for learning.
 Using your passion to contribute to a powerful, collective voice allows the nation’s leaders to catch up with research about how early childhood contributes to brain development and the quality of communities for years to come.

-Early Childhood Advocacy Unites Us!
+How Early Childhood Advocacy Unites Educators, Families, and Communities

 Staying current with local, regional, state, and federal priorities allows you to know what is happening.
 I’m sure you are thinking, I am so busy.
 How do I have time to find out what is happening in legislation and read so many legislation bills?
 Professional organizations like the National Association for the Education of Young Children can help with these issues.
 Connecting with early childhood professional organizations supports your professionalism and allows you to advocate for change in your community.